stelianabudai/musiclibrary/README.md

 npm start
 ```

-Then, open the page [http://localhost:3003/home](http://localhost:3003) in your web browser.
+Then, open the page [http://localhost:3003/home](http://localhost:3003/home) in your web browser.

 ## Alternative -> start both application and mong-db with: docker docker-compose up -d

---> work in progress
+--> work in progress in branch

 https://github.com/stelianabudai/musiclibrary/pull/16